kibalamaJamesKatumba/PHP-logIn-signUp/README.md

 # PHP-logIn-signUp
 This PHP project is a user authentication system with secure sign-up and login functionality.

-# Project Description: Secure PHP User Authentication

-This PHP project provides a robust user authentication system, offering secure sign-up and login capabilities.
-All interactions with the database are cleanly managed through a dedicated `Database` class.

 ## Exposed Functions:

 *   `signUp($table, $fullname, $email, $username, $password)`